wpietri/simpleais/README.md

 * aisburst - takes a large file of sentences and splits it into one file per sender
 * aisinfo - give summary reports for a file of sentences with optional details on each sender
 * aisdump - detailed dumps of individual sentences, including bits
+* aisstat - does basic statistics on fields
+* aisrefine - a sort of lossy compression for AIS files
+* ais2json - turns AIS sentences into JSON structures

 If you would like to try it out and don't have any AIS data handy, try tests/sample.ais.